wp-plugins/wp-app-studio/readme.txt

 * Copy the plugin zip file (wp-app-studio.zip) up to your server and unzip it somewhere on the file system.
 * Copy the "wp-app-studio" folder into the /wp-content/plugins directory of your WordPress installation.
 * Login to your website and go to the Plugins section of your admin panel.
-* Look for "Wp App Studio" and click Activate.
+* Look for "WP App Studio" and click Activate.

 == Frequently Asked Questions ==
-= What are the basic requirements of Wp App Studio? =
+= What are the basic requirements of WP App Studio? =

-Wp App Studio creates a custom made plugin.
+WP App Studio creates a custom made plugin.
 You must be able to install the generated plugin in your wordpress installation.
 Your hosting environment must meet minimum [system requirements] [4]</a>.
 All Api access purchases are subject to our [api access terms and condition of use][1].

-= Do I have to install any other plugin to run Wp App Studio plugins? =
+= Do I have to install any other plugin to run WP App Studio plugins? =

 Nope, One plugin does it all.
 No dependencies.
 Simplicity is a bliss.

-= Is Wp App Studio hard to learn? =
+= Is WP App Studio hard to learn? =

-Wp App Studio is designed for non-programmers in mind.
+WP App Studio is designed for non-programmers in mind.
 We back it up with easy to follow documentation.

-= What kind of Apps I can create using Wp App Studio? =
+= What kind of Apps I can create using WP App Studio? =

 Your imagination and needs are your limits.
-Wp App Studio can create advanced apps like CRM, ERP systems or less complex apps like a issue management or order management.
+WP App Studio can create advanced apps like CRM, ERP systems or less complex apps like a issue management or order management.

 = Do you offer paid support? =

-Yes, we do.
-Support service purchases are subject to our [paid support terms and condition of use][2].
-All of our developers are based out of U.S. We do not outsource.
+We offer paid support with SLA and consulting services.
+For details visit our [support page](https://emdplugins.com/support/)

 = Can multiple developers/designers work on the same app? =

-Yes, there is a small scale version control system integrated to Wp App Studio.
+Yes, there is a small scale version control system integrated to WP App Studio.
 You can also export and import app meta data from development to production systems.

 = What are the license requirements? =

-The Wp App Studio apps are licensed as GPLv2 or later.[See licenses page for details](https://emarketdesign.com/emarket-design-licenses/)
+The WP App Studio apps are licensed as GPLv2 or later.[See licenses page for details](https://emarketdesign.com/emarket-design-licenses/)

 = Where can I purchase professionally designed WPAS apps?  =

- [eMD Plugins][3].
-It will be soon open to other designers/developers as well.
+ Visit our [eMD Plugins][3] premium plugin store.

  [1]: https://emarketdesign.com/terms-and-conditions/ "Terms and Conditions"